-Rabbi Sacks: Well, it’s interesting, you know, there’s a fundamental difference between freedom from and freedom to.
-I like the explanation that the American journalist David Brooks gives freedom to.
-He says, “freedom to play the piano.”
+Rabbi Sacks: Well, it’s interesting, you know, there’s a fundamental difference between ‘freedom from’ and ‘freedom to’.
+I like the explanation that the American journalist David Brooks gives ‘freedom to’.
+He says, [for instance], “freedom to play the piano.”

 John Anderson: Yes.

 I thought that made sense in 1957.
-It doesn’t make any sense today, because the biggest threat to liberty today is the collapse of Western liberal democracy.
-It’s because we don’t have any moral beliefs and commitments anymore or at least we find it very difficult to say what those are.
-I think we have to see liberty the way David Brook sees playing the piano.
+It doesn’t make any sense today, because the biggest threat to liberty today is the collapse of Western liberal democracy, because we don’t have any moral beliefs and commitments anymore or at least we find it very difficult to say what those are.
+I think we have to see liberty the way David Brooks sees playing the piano.
 You actually have to learn disciplines and you have to forego certain things, otherwise you lose liberty.

 Rabbi Sacks: Well, this is another experiment we have been engaged in since the 1960s.
 Until 1960, nobody would have believed you could have had a society without a moral consensus on fundamental issues.
 As we know that consensus was basically dismantled throughout the whole of the West in the 1960s.
 The whole idea of a sexual ethic, the whole idea of the sanctity of life, whether it be abortion or euthanasia, all of these things came into question.
 So for the first time ever, people began to think is society is a group of people held together by a market economy on the one hand, a political system on the other, but nothing else.
 The market gave you freedom to buy or choose whatever you want and the liberal democratic state guaranteed your freedom to live as you like.
 That meant no shared morality.